fuyanxu/bgp-downloader/README.md

 ## Features

-- Download BGP data from RIPE repository and RouteViews (planned)
+- Download BGP data from RIPE repository and RouteViews
-- Support for RouteViews (planned)
 - Customizable collector, data type, and date range
 - Custom output directory
-- Organizes downloaded files in subdirectories by collector, date, and type (./collector/yyyy.mm/type)## Features
+- Organizes downloaded files in subdirectories by collector, date, and type (./source/collector/yyyy.mm/type)## Features

 - Parses HTML pages to extract file links for download
 - Filters files by specific date rather than returning all files for a month